-Student Growth Percentiles: Student growth percentiles, related to VAMs, are another route that some states are taking to track growth of schools and school systems.
+Student Growth Percentiles: Student growth percentiles, also dependent on VAMs, are another route that some states are taking to track growth of schools and school systems.
 Sireci, Wells, and Keller (2016) recommend that these statistics are problematic and should be "abandoned".
 Among their reasons are that they are not reliable, they are not valid for making domain-referenced interpretations of student learning (as they are a type of percentile rank), and that they violate recommendations of the 2014 Standards, as well as, AERA's and ASA's guidelines for VAMs.
-As perspectives differ (see Betebenner, 2009; Sireci et al, 2016), readers are encouraged to examine other research on the merits and limitations of student growth percentiles in accountability contexts before adopting the methods.